Navy Officer (Former)

 How many ports in the world could the Navy's biggest warships actually dock at?

-Asked by Bill almost 10 years ago
+Asked by Bill about 10 years ago

 If someone was in the navy, what are some of the basic things they should know?